Holding State Officials Accountable.

 CfA’s six-month investigation of the Heidi Group, relying on thousands of pages of state records, revealed an appalling record of mismanagement and neglect by Everett.
 CfA found the Heidi Group provided almost no work for its $1.6 million contract through the Healthy Texas Women program or for its $5.1 million contract through the Family Planning Program.

-Additionally, in July 2016, CfA released a report entitled Documenting Discrimination, which uncovered how national conservative religious groups – working through smaller local groups – are spearheading the movement to legalize discrimination against LGBT individuals through state-level Religious Freedom Restoration Act (“RFRA”) legislation.
+Additionally, in July 2016, CfA released a report entitled Documenting Discrimination, which uncovered how national right wing religious groups – working through smaller local groups – are spearheading the movement to legalize discrimination against LGBT individuals through Religious Freedom Restoration Act (“RFRA”) legislation.
+In Texas, emails from a top staffer in the governor’s office revealed how First Liberty, which bills itself as “the largest legal organization in the nation dedicated exclusively to defending religious liberty for all Americans,” worked hand-in-glove with a Texas group, Texas Values, to advance the state’s RFRA bill.

 In May 2016, CfA called on Kansas Attorney General Derek Schmidt to investigate former Johnson County Election Commissioner Brian Newby for flagrantly violating Kansas criminal law by submitting false expenses, misusing public funds, and conspiring to cover up his conduct.
 Our complaint detailed how Newby misspent government funds on toys, books, and travel, among other questionable expenses.